 Practicing Leave No Trace when Eloping in Telluride

 Leave No Trace is a set of principles that encourages individuals to enjoy the outdoors while minimizing their impact on the environment.
 These principles can be applied to any outdoor activity, including eloping in Telluride.
-As a couple planning an elopement in the region, it’s important to be mindful of your impact on the land and take steps to minimize any damage.
+As a couple planning a Colorado elopement in public lands, it’s important to be mindful of your impact on the land and take steps to minimize any damage.
 Some ways to practice Leave No Trace while eloping in Telluride include:

 By following Leave No Trace principles, you can help protect the beauty of Telluride for future generations to enjoy.
 Not to mention, you’ll be able to feel good about the impact of your elopement on the environment.
 It’s a win-win!

 Real Life Telluride Elopements